EMA Trading Strategy: How to Use Moving Average Crossovers for Stocks and Crypto

 The Fibonacci EMA Stack: 8, 34, 89, 144, 233

 Notice something about those numbers?
-8, 34, 89, 144, 233 — they’re all Fibonacci numbers.
-This isn’t coincidence.
+They’re all Fibonacci numbers.
 Markets are fractal and cyclical, and Fibonacci-based EMAs tend to act as natural support and resistance levels that the market respects repeatedly.

-- EMA 34: Short-to-medium term.
-The crossover trigger.
+• EMA 34: The crossover trigger.
 Also acts as dynamic support in uptrends.

-- EMA 89: Medium-term trend.
-A key level where pullbacks in strong trends often find support.
+• EMA 89: Medium-term trend.
+Pullbacks in strong trends often find support here.

-- EMA 233: The macro trend EMA.
-Price holding above this in an uptrend is a very bullish sign.
+• EMA 233: The macro trend EMA.
+Price holding above this is a very bullish sign.

-When all five EMAs are sloping upward and price is trading above all of them — that’s what traders call a full EMA stack alignment.
-It’s one of the strongest trend confirmation signals available.
+When all five EMAs are sloping upward and price is above all of them — that’s full EMA stack alignment.
+One of the strongest trend confirmation signals available.

 The SMA Filters: 50, 99, and 200

-While the EMA stack gives you trend direction and entry timing, the SMA (Simple Moving Average) levels act as hard macro filters.
-The Eaglizer system requires price to be above the SMA 99 before entering any long trade.
-Here’s why each level matters:
+The Eaglizer system requires price to be above the SMA 99 before entering any long trade:

-- SMA 50: The most-watched short-term institutional level.
-Many fund managers use the 50-day SMA as a buy/sell line.
+• SMA 50: The most-watched short-term institutional level.

-- SMA 99: The Eaglizer primary trend filter.
-If price is below the 99 SMA, the risk/reward of longs is unfavorable — so we don’t enter.
+• SMA 99: The Eaglizer primary trend filter.
+If price is below this, we don’t enter longs.

-- SMA 200: The most important long-term trend indicator in existence.
-Above it = bull market.
+• SMA 200: Above it = bull market.
 Below it = bear market.
-Golden Cross (50 crossing above 200) is a major long-term buy signal.
+The Golden Cross (50 crossing 200) is a major long-term buy signal.

 RSI Confirmation: The Final Filter